yqlbu/hikariai-web/web/content/about.md

       description: ""
 ---

-Hi all, I am kev.
 As a technology enthusiast, I love technology ranging from Cloud Computing, Artificial Intelligence, Federal Learning, DevSecOps, CICD, Networking, CloudNative, Containerization, Serverless Computing, and Robotics.
 I build resilient microservices and scalable infrastructure for enterprises on premise or on the cloud.
 Security is always my first priority concern when it comes to cloud adoption.

 I am a Sr. SRE (Senior Site Reliablity Engineer), a Cloud Solution Architect, and a Cloud Native Advocate.
 Through my speaking, writing, and analysis, I help enterprises take advantage of emerging technologies.
 I am glad to be recognized as an Open-Source Developer, a Solution Architect, a DevOps Engineer, and a Cloud Native Computing Foundation ambassador.
 To keep myself relevant and current, I regularly pursue industry certifications.
 Currently, I was successfully certified as a CKA (Certified Kubernetes Administrator), a CKAD (Certified Kubernetes Application Developer), and a CKS (Certified Kubernetes Security Speclialist).